-In this report, we evaluate one of the best-developed of these explanations, proffered by William Harris' retinal biology group.
+One of the best-developed mechanistic explanations for the behaviour of zebrafish retinal progenitor cells during development uses a simple stochastic model\cite{REF-Gomes 2011?
+Or recent Harris review paper}.
 We have dubbed this the "Stochastic Process Mitotic Mode Explanation" (SPMME) for zebrafish retinal progenitor cell (RPC) function.
 The SPMME is noteworthy because it claims: (1) to "provid[e] a complete quantitative description of the generation of a CNS structure in a vertebrate in vivo"\cite{He2012}; (2) to have established the functional equivalency of embryonic RPCs and their descendants in the postembryonic circumferential marginal zone (CMZ)\cite{Wan2016}; and (3) to have established the involvement of causally independent transcription factor signals in the production of unpredictably variable RPC lineage outcomes\cite{Boije2015}.
-Moreover, the SPMME is taken to explain histogenetic ordering (the specification of some retinal neural types before others, notably the early appearance of retinal ganglion cells (RGCs)) in vertebrates, without reference to the classical explanation of a temporal succession of competency states\cite{Temple1986}.
+Moreover, the SPMME is taken to explain histogenetic ordering (the specification of some retinal cell types before others, notably the early appearance of retinal ganglion cells) in vertebrates, without reference to the classical explanation of a temporal succession of competency states\cite{Temple1986,Cepko?}.
 These would be significant achievements with important consequences for both our fundamental understanding of CNS tissue morphogenesis and for retinal regenerative medicine.
 However, these models were not subjected to typical model selection procedures, nor has their output been examined using modern information theoretic methods, as advocated by mainstream model selection theorists\cite{Burnham2002}.

-In order to facilitate the critical evaluation of the two SSMs which form the SPMME's MEx for RPC function, we have re-expressed the models as cellular agent simulations conducted using the modular, open source CHASTE cell-based simulation framework\cite{Mirams2013}.
-We explored the structure of the SSMs, dubbed the He and Boije SSM respectively, compared to their explanatory forebear, dubbed the Gomes SSM\cite{Gomes2011}.
-This analysis strongly suggested that the introduction of an unexplained progression of temporal ``phases" was largely responsible for the SPMME model fits to data.
+In order to facilitate the critical evaluation of the two simple stochastic models, which form the SPMME for RPC function, we have re-expressed the models as cellular agent simulations conducted using the modular, open source CHASTE cell-based simulation framework\cite{Mirams2013}.
+We explored the structure of the simple stochastic models, dubbed the He and Boije simple stochastic models (SSMs) respectively, compared to their explanatory forebear, dubbed the Gomes SSM\cite{Gomes2011}.
+This analysis strongly suggested that the introduction of an unexplained progression of temporal “phases” was largely responsible for the SPMME model fits to observed data.
 In order to investigate this possibility, we built an alternative model with a deterministic mitotic mode and compared its output to the He SSM.
 We found that the deterministic alternative model was a better explanation for the observations, demonstrating that SPMME fails when compared to alternatives.
 We therefore suggest that an explanatory approach based on the use of SSMs is incapable of distinguishing between theoretical alternatives for the causal structure of RPC lineage behaviours.
-Furthermore, by comparing the output of the models with novel postembryonic measurements of proliferative actvity, we find that the SPMME explanation cannot account for quantitative majority of retinal growth in the zebrafish, driven by the CMZ.
-Finally, we discuss the place of SSMs, the concept of ``mitotic mode", and the role of ``noise" in explaining RPC behaviour, and suggest ways to avoid the modelling pitfalls exemplified by the SPMME.
+Furthermore, by comparing the output of the models with novel postembryonic measurements of proliferative activity, we find that the SPMME explanation cannot account for the quantitative majority of retinal growth in the zebrafish, driven by the CMZ.
+Finally, we discuss the place of SSMs, the concept of “mitotic mode”, and the role of “noise” in explaining RPC behaviour, and suggest ways to avoid the modelling pitfalls exemplified by the SPMME.

-\section*{Results and Discussion}
+Results and Discussion